Open Events

 Princess Grace Challenge Cup

-At the 2001 Regatta an event was introduced with the same Qualification Rules as those for The Remenham Challenge Cup.
-In 2003 the event was named The Princess Grace Challenge Cup.
+This quadruple sculling event was introduced at the 2001 Regatta, with similar rules to The Remenham Challenge Cup.
+In 2003 it was named The Princess Grace Challenge Cup.

 Silver Goblets & Nickalls' Challenge Cup

 The Pair-Oared Race was instituted in 1845 and in 1895 became The Silver Goblets & Nickalls' Challenge Cup.
-Steve Redgrave won the event in 1995 for a record seventh time, to be joined in 2003 by Matthew Pinsent when he recorded his seventh victory.
+Steve Redgrave won the event in 1995 for a record seventh time, an achievement matched by Matthew Pinsent in 2003.

 Hambleden Pairs Challenge Cup

-At the 2017 Regatta the Stewards introduced a new Open event for Women's Pairs, intended for crews of the highest international standard.
+The Stewards introduced this new Premier event for Women's Pairs at the 2017 Regatta, intended for crews of the highest international standard.

 Double Sculls Challenge Cup